jjoonnaasss/BP2019Garmin/samsung/README.md

 Entries belong to the [HealthData](https://img-developer.samsung.com/onlinedocs/health/android/data/com/samsung/android/sdk/healthdata/HealthData.html) class.
 It maps property names (of type String) to values of one of multiple types.
-A value of type Long can be accessed with the "getLong" method, a value of type String with "getString", and so on.
+A value of type Long can be accessed with the "getLong" function, a value of type String with "getString", and so on.
 Important properties include: